CyberArk Credential Provider Plugin

 Due to restrictions in the APIs exposed by CyberArk, it may be necessary for the CloudBees CyberArk Credential Provider to issue a GetPassword request against the credentials that are being returned.
 Such requests will be tagged as for a cache refresh.

+By default, while the password will have been retrieved, it will not have been stored or parsed in any way.
 When the credential’s password is actually being accessed, the CloudBees CyberArk Credentials Provider will always issue a GetPassword request to retrieve the password.

 • When the Operations Center Client Plugin’s Credentials Provider is consulted, it will request the credentials exposed to CloudBees CI by operations center from Operations Center Server’s Credentials Gateway.